This tutorial shows you how to list users in Linux. You’ll also learn to list only the logged users.

 A few tips about listing users in Linux

 You just saw three ways to view users in Linux.
-Here are a few tips that would help you while dealing with the users listing.
+Here are a few tips to help you with the users listing.

 List only the usernames